Jayesh-Office/UserManagement/README.md

-# UserManagement
+# UserManagement. <br />

-This is user management springboot application.
+# This is user management springboot application.<br />

+# To the this Application<br />
+1. Please download or clone the project.
+2. Open the project in your favourite code editor.
+3. After successfully scanning the index file by code editor please go to UserdetailstestApplication file and Run the file.

 Following are the apis endpoints-
 1. Login endpoint "/api/users/login" -  <br />